acss-io/atomizer/docs/configuration.md

 };
 ```

 How you incorporate this file depends on your setup, please refer to the [installation guide](./installation.html) for more info.
+Next, read the config options below to fill out the configuration.

 ## Configuration options